Updated: Nov 29

 However, information from emotions is not always accurate.
 There is the interpretive spin that we put on emotions that can complicate their perceived message.
 If we see anger as a sign that we’re right and someone else is wrong, we might lash out at people and say hurtful things before we have all the information correctly assessed.

-Introducing Wise Mind
+Introducing Wise Mind in the Use of Anger

 That is why it is important to use our wise minds, as Dr. Marsha Linehan would call it, to bear upon these situations.
 Wise mind is a blend of emotion mind, that is experiencing emotion, with Reasonable Mind, which is the cool, logical part of our minds.